roohan54/C-tutorial/README.md

 # C-tutorial
-this consist of basic program of c language and some of c++.
+this consist of basic example program of c language and some of c++.